 Let $V,V'$ be vector spaces over certain division rings $K,K'$ respectively, and let $\mathbb{P}(V),\mathbb{P}(V')$ be the associated projective spaces.
 When these spaces have dimensions $\geq 2$, the classical Fundamental Theorem \cite{Baer} of the Projective Geometry states that collineations $\mathbb{P}(V)\to\mathbb{P}(V')$ (bijective maps preserving lines) are just maps induced by semilinear isomorphisms $V\to V'$.

-The classical theorem was generalized to non necessarily bijective maps by Faure--Frölicher \cite{FF1} and Havlicek \cite{Havlicek}.
+The classical theorem was generalized to non necessarily bijective maps by Faure--Fr\"olicher \cite{FF1} and Havlicek \cite{Havlicek}.
 Our aim is to extend this generalization to some geometries, of dimension $\geq 3$, closely related to projective spaces.

-By definition, a locally projective geometry $X$ fulfills that the quotient $X/x$ is a projective geometry for any point $x\in X$.
+By definition, a locally projective geometry $X$ fulfills that the quotient $X/\!\!/x$ is a projective space for any point $x\in X$.
 Under general conditions, Wyler \cite{Wyler} in dimension $\geq 4$ and Kahn \cite{Kahn} in dimension $3$, proved that locally projective geometries admit a canonical embedding in a projective space.
-Under such conditions, we obtain the following generalization of the Fundamental Theorem,\goodbreak
+Under such conditions, we obtain the following generalization of the Fundamental Theorem,